wavebeem/wavebeem.com/src/blog/2024/flashlight-making-toys-for-the-web.md

 ---
-title: |
-  Flashlight: Making toys for the web
+title: "Flashlight: Making toys for the web"
-description: |
+description:
-  I made a toy flashlight for the web.
+  "I made a toy flashlight for the web.
 It simulates darkening the web page and following the cursor.
 It looks somewhat convincingly like a flashlight.
-Enjoy!
+Enjoy!"
 tags:
   - "programming"
   - "javascript"